dumpsterfirevip/Beacon8r/README.md

 # Beacon8r
 ![](images/BeaconsWillGiveYouUp.jpg)

+As seen at DefCon 26 in the Hardware Hacking Village - Saturday at 5pm.

 # Why
 To make people giggle and stress test wifi analyzer tools.
+Also rick rolling might be involved.

 # Info